 We regularly write blog posts, which are linked on the main page.
-You are also welcome to sign up for our mailing list.
-To do so, send a message to firstname.lastname@example.org.
+We also provide news and information via our Twitter account FID BBI and via our mailing list.
+To sign up for the latter please send a blank email to firstname.lastname@example.org.
 To complete the subscription, reply to the confirmation email sent to your email address.

 If you have any questions, please do not hesitate to write to us via our contact form or send an e-mail to email@example.com.
 Our project coordinator Anna Lingnau or another member of the FID BBI team will be happy to help you.